Utah Administrative Code

 (4) Agency management shall arrange for an employee's use of compensatory time as soon as possible without unduly disrupting agency operations or endangering public health, safety or property.

 (1) An FLSA nonexempt employee shall sign a prior overtime agreement authorizing management to compensate the employee for overtime worked by actual payment or accrual of compensatory time at time and one half.

 (a) An FLSA nonexempt employee may receive compensatory time for overtime up to a maximum of 80 hours.
 Only with prior approval of the Executive Director, DHRM, may compensatory time accrue up to 240 hours for regular employees or up to 480 hours for peace or correctional officers, emergency or seasonal employees.
 Once an employee reaches the maximum, additional overtime shall be paid on the payday for the period in which it was earned.

-(b) Compensatory time balances for an FLSA nonexempt employee shall be paid down to zero in the same pay period that the employee is:
+(b) Compensatory time balances for an FLSA nonexempt employee shall be paid down to zero at the rate of pay in the old position in the same pay period that the employee is:

 (i) transferred from one agency to a different agency; or

 (ii) promoted, reclassified, reassigned or transferred to an FLSA exempt position.